 These fees are subject to change, please check with the Department for current fees.

-To be eligible for this license, the applicant must be a Maine resident.
-This license permits a person who has met the eligibility requirements for each license or permit to hunt and fish for all legal game and fish species subject to all of the laws covering these activities; fishing, hunting, and archery.
-The Superpack license includes muzzleloader, crossbow, migratory waterfowl, pheasant, spring/fall turkey, bear, coyote night hunt, and three expanded archery antlerless permits.
-The Superpack license also includes one free chance in the moose lottery and entry into a special category in the annual any-deer permit lottery.
+This license, available to Maine residents only, permits an eligible person to hunt and fish for all legal game and fish species, subject to all of the laws governing fishing hunting, and archery.
+The Super Pack License includes muzzleloader, crossbow, migratory waterfowl, pheasant, spring/fall turkey, bear hunting, coyote night hunt, one either-sex expanded archery permit, and three expanded archery antlerless permits.
+The license includes a dog training and hunting permit which must be obtained through the MDIFW Augusta office via phone, email, mail, or in-person.
+It also includes one free chance in the moose lottery and entry into a special category in the antler less deer permit lottery.
 Person must meet all respective safety course requirements to hunt with individual methods (i.e. crossbow, archery, etc.).

 Minimum Mandatory Ten Year Revocation of Hunting Licenses

 If a person is convicted of Assault While Hunting [17A MRSA §208(A)] and the offense occurred in the context of hunting activity, and if, through failure of the hunter to make proper target identification, the offense resulted in the injury or death of another person.